This section introduces how to set spark-submit parameters in E-MapReduce.

 --master yarn-client --driver-memory 5g –num-executors 10 --executor-memory 9g --executor-cores 6

-As long as the total resources calculated using the preceding formulas do not exceed the maximum resources for the cluster, the principle works.However, in real scenarios, the system, HDFS and E-MapReduce services all occupy some core and memory resources.
+If the total resources calculated using the preceding formulas do not exceed the maximum resources for the cluster, the principle works.However, in real scenarios, the system, HDFS and E-MapReduce services all occupy some core and memory resources.
 This means if you use up the core and memory resources, it will compromise the performance, and may lead to a failure.

 Typically, the number of executor cores is set to the core count of the cluster.
 If the set value is too large, the CPU will frequently switch without creating any significant benefit to performance.